MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/command-line-activity-wizard.md

 ms.custom: UpdateFrequency2, engagement-fy23
 ---

-# Command Line Activity wizard
+# Command Line Activity Wizard

 The Command-Line Activity Wizard enables you to quickly create new activities in Orchestrator by encapsulating commands, arguments, and parameters into a Microsoft .NET assembly (.DLL).
 The wizard automatically creates C# source code using the Orchestrator SDK and compiles it for you.
 Using this assembly, you can utilize the .NET Integration Pack (part of the Integration Toolkit) to test your activities, and then use the Integration Pack Wizard to package the assembly into a custom Integration Pack that can be distributed and deployed just like other Integration Packs.